 Research in Finland

-Universities
+Universities and institutes

 Tampere University possesses extensive skills and knowledge and conducts basic, applied and contract research.
 Their specialties include cell and tissue technology and tissue and organ model development, including related technology and research services.
 Visit Faculty of Medicine and health technology website, and learn more about MET Core-facilities and Services.